BwanaQ/forthegram/README.md

 ## Acknowledgments

 - Thanks to [Toptal](https://www.toptal.com/developers/gitignore/api/django) for a beautiful .gitignore file
-- Inspiration - My Technical Mentor Kelvin Onkundi and The Olympians Team MC38
+- Inspiration - The Most awesome Katana, Pipers and The Olympians Team MC38